myadwad/data-visualization-yadwad/critique-by-design.md

 I contemplated omitting the 2025 data since it only included attacks up till July 2025.
 However, I decided against this because then it would downplay the rise in left-wing terrorism.
 However, I have included a note in the visualization indicating this as the original CSIS authors have also done so.
 Because of the incomplete 2025 data, I decided to retain the phrasing of my title "right-wing attacks remain high" because prior to 2025, there were 14 right-wing attacks in 2024 which is disproportionately higher than the other categories.

+I incorporated annotations of major terrorist events in U.S. history on my visualization to provide additional context to readers.
+While the events may not have a definitive correlation with the prevalence of terrorist attacks, it may capture readers' attention and serve as an invitation to do further research.

 Overall, I believe that my redesign incorporates my peers feedback and my own review of the original CSIS data and report.
 While it is a simple temporal line graph, I believe it captures the message of the authors without an overwhelming use of color and amount of data.

 A static version of the redesign is feature below.
 To view an interactive version, please use the following link: https://public.tableau.com/views/MallikasRedesignofCSISTerroristAttacksDataViz/Sheet1?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link